 The most common number systems include decimal, binary, octal, and hexadecimal.

-Decimal number system (Base 10)

-The decimal number system is the most widely used number system, primarily in everyday life.
+Decimal number system (Base 10): The decimal number system is the most widely used number system, primarily in everyday life.
 It is based on ten digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
 Each position in a decimal number represents a power of ten, depending on its place value:

 The rightmost digit represents 100 (units).